A Theme for the Week

 Connect.

-A theme is the compass that keeps you moving with purpose — even when plans change.
+A theme is the compass that keeps your heading straight, even when plans change.

 How themes work in different settings